Custom Home Design

 across Ontario.

-A licensed Professional Engineer for renovations, additions, basements, new builds, commercial work, and signed structural reports.
+A PEO-licensed engineering firm for renovations, additions, basements, new builds, commercial work, and signed structural reports — from the first site visit to final approval.

 Custom Home Design